MelodicXP/store-front/README.md

 * Clicks the delete button on an item and sees the item removed (see stretch goals for this lab).
 * Changes the cart total in the header.
 If two different products are in the cart you should see: CART (2)

+**Virtual Store Phase 3:**
+Phase 3, we will be connecting our Virtual Store to a live API so that data is persistent and able to be separately managed.

+The user stories from Phases 1 and 2 remain unchanged.
+For this phase, now adding the following new user stories to meet the new requirements.

+* As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock.

+* As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it.

 ### Technical Requirements/Notes

 **Phase 1:**